matheustanaka/node-crud/README.md

     # Starting Server
     - $ nodemon start:dev
-    - You will see the server on localhost link, there you have to use Postman or Insomnia.
+    - You will see the server on localhost link, you have to use Postman or Insomnia.
     - http://localhost:8000

 ### Technologies